flutter-cavalry/open_file_handler/README.md

 #### `copyToLocal`

-Unlike iOS / macOS, where file URLs can be converted to file paths directly, Android file URIs may not correspond to direct file paths.
+Unlike iOS / macOS, where file URLs can be converted to file paths, Android file URIs may not correspond to direct file paths.
 Use `copyToLocal` to configure the behavior:

 - When `false`: no file copy is made.
-URIs are passed to Dart side without file paths.
+URIs are passed to Flutter side without file paths.
-  - You can use my other packages to handle Android file URIs: [saf_stream](https://pub.dev/packages/saf_stream), [saf_util](https://pub.dev/packages/saf_util).
+  - You can use my other packages to read Android file URIs: [saf_stream](https://pub.dev/packages/saf_stream), [saf_util](https://pub.dev/packages/saf_util).
 - When `true`: the file is copied to your app's local cache directory.
-URIs and corresponding file paths are passed to Dart side.
+URIs and corresponding file paths are passed to Flutter side.

-See "Usage - Flutter" below for Dart side usage.
+See "Usage - Flutter" below for Flutter side usage.

 ### Flutter (this applies to all supported platforms)